 When consumers shop online, many go to Trustpilot before completing purchases of goods and services.
-Following a successful IPO earlier this year, the online consumer reviews company is now looking to expand its service more widely around the globe.
+Following a successful IPO, the online consumer reviews company is now looking to expand its service more widely around the globe.

 “It was not a lightbulb moment,” he recalls.
 “People like this idea that you are sitting in the bathtub or underneath an apple tree and something happens.
 But, for me, it was rather a process over a fairly long period.”

 “At the time I was running my own e-commerce store and a number of things were evident to me,” he says.
 “A lot of people had very bad shopping experiences on the internet at large.
 On the seller side, there were huge trust issues.
 So often sellers would get a lot of visitors but not a lot of customers.”

 “At some point I remember reading about a travel agent sending all their guests to a hotel where the toilet facilities weren't working.
 And they were not offered another hotel.
 And I thought, you know I would like to have known that before I had booked!
 So, initially it was like … hey ... there has to be a way where I can make it easier for Mom to get a good experience.”

 "I had nothing.
 I had no website.
 I just had a company to be built."

 Peter spoke to his father's cousin – so close he calls him his uncle.
 He said of his uncle, “He invested around £100,000 [in my business] on the basis of an idea.
 I had nothing.
 I had no website.
 I just had a company to build."
 He said, "you can have £10,000 now and, as long as you keep doing well, I'll keep paying you another £10,000 up to £100,000.”